phantasma-io-archive/Poltergeist/README.md

 # Poltergeist
 - Minimalistic wallet for the Phantasma Ecosystem
 - Bundles both NEO and Phantasma wallets to facilitate easy bi-drectional chain swapping of tokens.
-- Featurs a simple, fun, retro arcade User Experience.
+- Featurs a simple, fun, retro, arcade User Experience.

 Simple but so very powerful and damn fast!